Mott transition in a cavity-boson system: A quantitative comparison between theory and experiment: Acknowledgements

 \section{Acknowledgements}

 We acknowledge the computation time on the ETH Euler cluster and the Hawk cluster at the HLRS Stuttgart.

-\paragraph{Funding information} R.L. and R.Ch. acknowledge funding from the Swiss National Science Foundation (SNSF) and the ETH Grants; Ch.G., J.K., A.H. and H.K. acknowledge funding from the Deutsche Forschungsgemeinschaft through the SFB 925 and DFG-KE2481/1-1; P.M. acknowledges funding from the ESPRC Grant no. EP/P009565/1; M.B. and A.U.J.L. acknowledge funding from the Austrian Science Foundation (FWF) under grant P32033.
+\paragraph{Funding information} R.L. and R.Ch. acknowledge funding from the Swiss National Science Foundation (SNSF) and the ETH Grants; Ch.G., J.K. and A.H. acknowledge funding from the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under grant SFB 925, and H.K. acknowledges DFG for funding through grant DFGKE2481/1-1; P.M. acknowledges funding from the ESPRC Grant no. EP/P009565/1; M.B. and A.U.J.L. acknowledge funding from the Austrian Science Foundation (FWF) under grant P32033.

 \begin{appendix}